Come Join Our Community!

 Georgetown University in Qatar offers a four-year liberal arts curriculum, with majors in Culture & Politics, International Economics, International History, and International Politics, leading to the Bachelor of Science in Foreign Service degree.
 Applicants should have a strong interest in the study of international affairs.
 The four-year curriculum provides students with a solid foundation from which to pursue a wide variety of careers.

 Please refer to our programs section for more information about the programs of study at GU-Q.

 What are the requirements for applications to GU-Q?

 For the core application requirements, please see the Application Checklist.
 For additional information, consult the Application Details and thoroughly read these Frequently Asked Questions.

 Test Flexible Update:

-Georgetown University in Qatar is implementing a flexible approach to our standardized testing (SAT, ACT) requirements for fall 2021 applicants.
+Georgetown University implemented a flexible approach to standardized testing (SAT, ACT) requirements for fall 2024 applicants.